Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Introduction

 In this work, we lift the concept of reductions for qualitative games to quantitative games.
 Such quantitative reductions enable the study of a multitude of optimization problems for quantitative games in a way similar to decision problems for qualitative games.
 When investigating quantitative request-response games using quantitative reductions, for example, we only compute a single, simpler quantitative game and subsequently check this game for a winning strategy for Player~$0$ for any bound~$b$.
 If she has such a strategy in the latter game, the quantitative reduction yields a strategy for her satisfying the same bound in the former one.

-In general, we retain the intuitive property of reductions for qualitative games: The properties of a complex quantitative game can be studied by investigating a potentially larger, but conceptually simpler quantitative game.
+In general, we retain the intuitive property of reductions for qualitative games: Using quantitative reductions, the properties of a complex quantitative game can be studied by investigating a potentially larger, but conceptually simpler quantitative game.

 \paragraph*{Contributions} We present the first framework for reductions between quantitative games and we provide vertex-ranked games as general-purpose targets for such reductions.
 Moreover, we show tight bounds on the complexity of solving vertex-ranked games with respect to a given bound.